howard-university-web-services/Howard-Automation-Library/README.md

 - You may set twitter credentials in hal_config.txt and simply hit enter through the prompts, or paste them in as the prompts arise.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/update_twitter_api_key.sh`

+#### Update database on all acquia D8 sites

+- Be sure that all desired local drush aliases are set up in hal_config.txt
+- You may choose either hud8 or academicdepartments.
+The script then runs drush updb on all multi-sites on dev, stg, and prod.
+- You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
+- `$ sh ~/Sites/_hal/drupal/acquia/update_db_on_acquia.sh`

 ## Roadmap